 This kind of proactive monitoring depends on having comprehensive, up-to-date information.
 When lab data from multiple sources is unified in one place, patterns that might otherwise go unnoticed become visible.

-You can adjust target ranges at the patient, cohort, or organizational level to reflect unique health goals.
+You can adjust target ranges and biomarker descriptions to reflect the unique health goals of individuals, your whole organization, or groups specified by age and sex.
 A prediabetic patient working to reverse insulin resistance might have a tighter HbA1c target than someone managing long-standing type 2 diabetes.
-An athlete optimizing performance might aim for ferritin levels higher than the standard reference range.
-Guava lets you define these thresholds, so both you and your patient can track progress against meaningful benchmarks.

 For context, Guava also displays the lab’s standardized reference ranges and provides reference ranges for common labs from trusted sources like the National Institutes of Health, Centers for Disease Control and Prevention, the American Board of Internal Medicine and the National Kidney Foundation, among others.

 You can also create custom biomarker panels tailored to specific conditions or treatment protocols you utilize in your practice.
 If you frequently monitor patients for metabolic syndrome, you might build a group that includes fasting glucose, triglycerides, HDL cholesterol, and blood pressure.
-When reviewing a patient's profile, you can pull up this panel in one click rather than searching for individual markers scattered across their lab history.

 Integrating Labs with Wearables and Lifestyle Data